 A tropical blend of pineapple, orange, and lime juices, light and dark rum, and a touch of grenadine, this Rum Punch recipe is ultra-refreshing, not too sweet, and the perfect drink for a crowd.

-- Sweet (But Not Too Sweet).
 While I love sweet White Sangria and Christmas Punch, some tropical rum punch recipes stray into cloying territory.
 This one is WELL BALANCED.
-I usually avoid rum and tiki-style drinks, but I couldn’t stop sipping this fruit punch!
+I usually avoid rum and tiki-style drinks, but I couldn’t stop sipping this rum punch!
 Even though I cut the sweetness, it’s still sweet enough for those who like their drinks on the fruity side.

 - Pomegranate Juice.
 The perfect mix of sweet and sour flavors.
 It adds some punch (pun intended).